conorhassan/gsoc/templates/proposal.md

   - discuss with mentors choices made within the Stan code under the BRMS function calls to ensure I implement optimised Stan code.
 - make sure the blog is set up, and promote the beginning of the project, and inform people of what the expected results of the project will be.

+Phase 1
+Start Implementing the proposed function as decided in the design phase.
+Conclude the design.
+Type hint the inputs.
+Write documentation.
+Write plot examples.
+Submit GSoC Phase 1 evaluations.
+Write blog posts.
+Check behavior in different cases.
+Debug.
+Take review from the mentors and other community members.
+Work on suggested changes by mentors.

+Final Week
+Submit GSoC final evaluations.
+Write project summary as final blog post

 ### **Phase 1**

 #### Week 1 (7th June - 13th June)

+- Implement GARCH(p, q) in Stan, allow for autoregressive distributional parameters for the mean component also.
+- Carry out simulation based calibration for the above model.
+- Experiment with the use of different priors for above model.

 #### Week 2 (14th June - 21st June)

+- Discuss work done with mentors regarding basic GARCH(p, q).
+- Either work on suggested changes or begin implementing into BRMS.

 #### Week 3 (22nd June - 28th June)

+- Continue model implementation into BRMS
+- Do blog post updating how the project is going.
+- Begin writing documentation for the model's use within BRMS.

 #### Week 4 (29th June - 4th July)

+- Work out what pre-existing models within BRMS could currently be used with the GARCH(p, q) implementation.
+- Decide with mentor(s) why / why not (sadly inevitable) some modelling options cannot be combined with current GARCH(p, q) implementation in BRMS
+  - Decide what modelling options are within reach to be able to be combined with the GARCH(p, q) implementation.

 #### Week 5 (5th July - 11th July)